-[Fay] No, I’m just saying that I was only able to accurately understand what social media is and does because I had a front row seat to the reality show of how it affected you, and I’m serious about letting people know that you’re brand of soft power is very unique and special, but our next President could easily be some guy like Lawn who’s completely subservient to the sordid social media power configuration that currently imitates you as much as anyone else, and that could be the path of good intentions that leads humanity headlong into the deepest abyss that’s ever been known.
+[Fay] No, I’m just saying that I was only able to accurately understand what social media is and does because I had a front row seat to the reality show of how it affected you, and I’m serious about letting people know that you’re brand of soft power is very unique and special, but our next President could easily be someone like Mike Norman who’s acting on behalf of the social media power configuration that currently imitates you as much as anyone else, and that could be the path of good intentions that leads humanity headlong into the deepest abyss that’s ever been known.

 [Susie] Should I feel scared of your looming abyss that follows me on social media, if I understand you correctly?

 [Fay] You can continue being part of the problem, or you can meet my voters in the middle and catch the helicopter that some common friends of ours have waiting for you on the roof of the hotel tower next door, and then you’ll have the opportunity to get out of the NYC-based transit bubble and remember what you were like before you became a mascot for the social media mass-hypnosis.

 [Susie] Can I have 48 hours to decide whether or not to ride your helicopter?

 [Fay] No, because you’ll be back in the mode of working for the social media companies and their successors in all the wrong ways by then.

 [Susie] My gut’s telling me that I’d rather keep sharing cat videos with pretty sunsets in the background.

 [Fay] You can do whatever you want, Susie, because I’m late for another meeting with an extremely appropriate and politically balanced task force on the future of mental wellness, and I’ll leave it at that.

 [Susie] Wait.
 Talking to you’s fun!
 Thanks for reaching out…